-The PI2123 integrated Cool-ORing product takes advantage of two different technologies combining a $3m\Omega$ on-state resistance (Rds(on)) single N-channel MOSFET with high density control circuitry.
+The PI2125 integrated Cool-ORing product takes advantage of two different technologies combining a $5.5 m\Omega$ on-state resistance (Rds(on)) single N-channel MOSFET with high density control circuitry.
 This combination provides superior density, minimizing PCB space to achieve an ideal ORing diode function, significantly reducing power dissipation and eliminating the need for heat sinking, while minimizing design complexity.

-The Pl2123's $3m\Omega$ on-state resistance MOSFET used in the conduction path enables a dramatic reduction in power dissipation versus performance of a diode used in conventional ORing applications due to its high forward voltage drop.
-This can allow for the elimination of complex heat thermal and other management requirements.
+The Pl2125's $5.5m\Omega$ on-state resistance MOSFET used in the conduction path enables a dramatic reduction in power dissipation versus performance of a diode used in conventional ORing applications due to its high forward voltage drop.
+This can allow for the elimination of complex heat sinking and other thermal management requirements.
 Due to the inherent characteristics of the integrated MOSFET, while the gate remains enhanced above the gate threshold voltage it will allow current to flow in the forward and reverse direction.
 Ideal ORing applications do not allow for reverse current flow, so the integrated controller has to be capable of very fast and accurate detection of reverse current caused by input power source failures, and turn off the gate of the MOSFET as quickly as possible.
 Once the gate voltage falls below the gate threshold, the MOSFET is off and the body diode will be reverse biased preventing reverse current flow and subsequent excessive voltage droop on the redundant bus.
-During forward overcurrent conditions caused by load faults, the controller maintains gate drive to the MOSFET to keep power dissipation as low as possible, otherwise the inherent body diode of the MOSFET would conduct, which has higher effective forward drop.
-Conventional ORing solutions using diodes offer no protection against forward over-current the forward conditions.
-During over-current condition, the PI2123 will provide an active-low fault flag to the system via the fault pin.
-The fault flag is also issued during the reverse current condition, light load conditions.
-VC under-voltage, Input Under-Voltage and Over-Voltage and Over-Temperature conditions.
+During forward overcurrent conditions caused by load faults, the controller maintains gate drive to the MOSFET to keep power dissipation as low as possible. otherwise the inherent body diode of the MOSFET would conduct, which has higher effective forward drop.
+Conventional ORing solutions using diodes offer no protection against forward over-current the forward over-current conditions.
+During condition, the PI2125 will provide an active-low fault flag to the system via the fault pin.
+The fault flag is also issued during the reverse current condition, light load conditions, VC under-voltage, Input Under-Voltage and Over-Voltage and Over-Temperature conditions.